Rabia-Salman/Hepabot-final/README.md

-NOTE: For the first time since embeddings and models will be downloaded so it might take 10-15 minutes based on internet speed. for second onwards inference time deoends on audio length and is approximately 1 min.
+NOTE: For the first time since embeddings and models will be downloaded so it might take 10-15 minutes based on internet speed. for second onwards inference time depends on audio length and is approximately 1 min.
 ---------------------------------------------------------------------------------------------------------

 **Problem Statemenmt:**